khulnasoft-lab/design.khulnasoft.com/contents/accessibility-audits/2-keyboard-only.md

 ### Expected behavior

-- After encountering a focus trap a user should be able to “untrap” the focus with the `Esc` key, a close button, or other action that navigates the user away from the current experience.
+- After encountering a keyboard trap a user should be able to “untrap” the focus with the `Esc` key, a close button, or other action that navigates the user away from the current experience.
 - When the user exits the focus trap (without navigating away) the focus should return to the previously focused element, usually the one that triggered the modal in the first place.

 ### Identifying problems